O.S.S. (film): Production

 Richard Maibaum had just served four years in the army.
 He returned to Paramount, where he had been a screenwriter, and became a producer.
 He was assigned the job of writing and producing O.S.S.
 "Every studio in Hollywood was racing to come out with the first OSS film," says Maibaum.
 "When I was in Washington I knew some of the OSS people so I had a head start on the subject."

 The studio had hoped to cast Sterling Hayden who had served in the OSS in real life.
 However he was still in uniform in early 1946 so the film was assigned to Alan Ladd, whose casting was announced in January 1946.
 It was one of three movies being made about the OSS in Hollywood around this time, the others being 13 Rue Madeleine and Cloak and Dagger.
 This resulted in filming taking place in extreme secrecy.

 Shooting ended in March and the film was rushed into release.
 O.S.S. was the first of the three films to reach cinemas.
 "People had warned me about Alan and his wife Sue saying they were tough to work with but we got along marvellously," said Maibaum.

+Director Pichel would later be blacklisted by the House Un-American Activities Committee.